Human Bomb: DC Comics

 After Quality Comics went out of business in 1956, DC Comics acquired the rights to the Human Bomb, among other Quality Comics properties.
 The Human Bomb remained unpublished until he and several other former Quality properties were re-launched in Justice League of America #107 (October 1973) as the Freedom Fighters.
-As was done with many other characters DC had acquired from other publishers or that were holdovers from Golden Age titles, the Freedom Fighters were located on "Earth-X", an alternate universe where Nazi Germany won World War II.
+As was done with many other characters DC had acquired from other publishers or that were holdovers from Golden Age titles, the Freedom Fighters were located on Earth-X, an alternate universe where Nazi Germany won World War II.
 The team were featured in their own series for fifteen issues (1976–1978), in which the team temporarily left Earth-X for "Earth-1" (where most DC titles were set).
 The Human Bomb was then an occasional guest star of All-Star Squadron, a superhero team title that was set on "Earth-2", the locale for DC's WWII-era superheroes, at a time prior to when he and the other Freedom Fighters were supposed to have left for Earth-X.

 The character then appeared in Crisis on Infinite Earths, a story that was intended to eliminate the similarly confusing histories that DC had attached to its characters by retroactively merging the various parallel worlds into one.
 This erased the Human Bomb's Earth-X days and merged the character's All-Star Squadron and Freedom Fighter histories so that the Freedom Fighters were merely a splinter group of the Squadron.

 Lincoln was shown as retired and frail in several issues of Damage in the mid-1990s, but appears as the Human Bomb in several issues of JSA in 2003.
-In Infinite Crisis #1 (October 2005), he is killed by Bizarro.
+At the beginning of the Infinite Crisis storyline (2005), he is killed by Bizarro.

-In later stories, Lincoln is temporarily resurrected as a Black Lantern in Blackest Night and permanently resurrected in Dark Nights: Death Metal.
-"The New Golden Age" storyline reveals that he had a sidekick named Cherry Bomb, who was later kidnapped by the Time Masters.
+Roy is temporarily reanimated as a Black Lantern during the Blackest Night crossover.
+He and his fellow Black Lantern Freedom Fighters attack the JSA.
+They mostly target their former teammate Damage, admonishing him for surviving the Society's attack when they did not.

+"The New Golden Age" one-shot revealed that Human Bomb had a sidekick named Cherry Bomb who took a recreated version of the formula that gave Human Bomb his powers.
+Due to it growing dangerous, Human Bomb had Cherry Bomb continue wearing her special containment costume to avoid an unexpected explosion.
+It was stated that Human Bomb worked on finding a way to cure Cherry Bomb until she mysteriously vanished.